Measure Performance Using IBM i Apache Directives

 Find the slowdown, which might NOT be your fault

-Using these directives is an easy way to see if there are any particularly slow requests processed by your Apache server.
-The directives are especially expedient for diagnosing slow performance between Cloud applications (NetSuite, Microsoft Dynamics 365, Salesforce, etc.) that may call an API gateway, which in turn calls your IBM i Apache API endpoint.
+These timing directives can help diagnose slow performance between Cloud applications (NetSuite, Microsoft Dynamics 365, Salesforce, etc.) that may call an API gateway, which in turn calls your IBM i Apache API endpoint.

-If you’re being told your API is slow, add %D. If the slowness is on your end, fix it.
-If not, show them the log that was generated, and you can demonstrate that the issue must be further up the chain.
+If you’re being told your API is slow, review the timing in your Apache access logs.
+Add more precise timing measurements if needed.
+If the slowness is on your end, fix it.
+If not, show them the log that was generated, demonstrating that the issue must be further up the chain.

 To eliminate network delays

-Because %D measures the complete round-trip from browser or API client to your server and back, the response time includes any network delays.
+Because the %T timing directives measure the complete round-trip from browser or API client to your server and back, the response time includes any network delays.
 To reduce or eliminate network delays in your timing, my trick is to call my IBM i application directly from the IBM i server using curl.

 Learn more about Apache Log Directives

-For details of each logging option (%h, %T, %l, etc.) in the LogFormat directive above, and other logging elements you can add, see the Apache documentation’s Custom Log Formats section.
+For details of each logging option (%h, %T, %l, etc.) in the LogFormat string above, and other logging elements you can add, see the Apache documentation’s Custom Log Formats section.

 These directives are another example of how good the Apache Web server is and how its IBM i integration makes things simpler.
 For additional help in getting the most from your Apache Web Server, see Apache for IBM i: Where to Find Documentation.